mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of September 20, 2025 (v0.4.67):**
+    -   **Arcade UX & Gameplay Improvements:** Made several enhancements to the Arcade.
+The "Play" button on game cards is now a primary, full-width button for better visibility.
+The Snake game's on-screen controls are now always visible on tablets, improving playability on touch devices.
+Archer's Folly has been updated with a new aiming guide showing power and trajectory, and its difficulty now progressively increases as the player's score rises.

+-   **Week of September 13, 2025 (v0.4.66):**
+    -   **Dashboard Customization UX Improvements:** Overhauled the "Customize Dashboard" dialog for better usability.
+The layout editor columns now have equal heights for a cleaner look.
+Cards can now be moved between main, side, and hidden columns using new arrow icons, providing an alternative to drag-and-drop.
+Fixed a bug where cards in the side column would disappear when switching to the "single-column" layout.

 -   **Week of September 6, 2025 (v0.4.65):**
     -   **EPUB Reader Fix:** Fixed a critical bug in the EPUB reader where the progress bar would incorrectly display 100% and not update upon navigation.
 The progress calculation is now more robust and accurately reflects the user's position within the book.